-2. Below is a program that shows an undefined behaviour when compiled using C99.
+2. Below is a program that shows undefined behavior when compiled using C99.

-Note:- If an object that has automatic storage duration is not initialised explicitly, its value is indeterminate, where indeterminate value is either an unspecified value or a trap representation.
+Note: If an object that has automatic storage duration is not initialized explicitly, its value is indeterminate, where the indeterminate value is either an unspecified value or a trap representation.

 g flag means you can see the proper names of variables and functions in your stack frames, get line numbers and see the source as you step around in the executable.